doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Special thank you to [Dan Polencic](https://www.linkedin.com/in/danielepolencic/).
 Appreciate the reviews and all your feedback!

 Look out for the next chapter...
+Pull a Public Helm Chart